GregDMeyer/PWman/README.md

 All passwords are saved under aes-256 encryption, with the master password needed to decrypt them.

 Note - this utility will only work on Mac.
-With some slight modifications to the copying, hashing and encoding scripts it could be made to run on Linux pretty easily.
+A Linux version can be seen at GregDMeyer/PWman_linux.

 ----